 - 4 cups low sodium veggie or chicken broth

 - 3/4 teaspoon cumin

 - 3/4 teaspoon cinnamon

 - 1/2 cup fresh cilantro chopped

-- whipped or crumbled goat cheese for serving
+- goat cheese and toasted almonds for serving

-Ladle the soup into bowls and top with whipped goat cheese, nuts and fresh cilantro.
+- Ladle the soup into bowls and top with whipped goat cheese, almonds, and fresh cilantro.
 Eat!